brandonpollack23/loco_dioxus_test/README.md

 ## Developing

+1. Run `mise frontend_dev` in a terminal, this will be configured to proxy to backend_dev by Dioxus.toml
-1. Run `mise backend_dev` in a terminal
+1. Run `mise backend_dev` in another terminal to start the server.
-1. Run `mise frontend_dev` in another terminal, this will be configured to proxy to backend_dev by Dioxus.toml If you want to develop frontend independently either comment it out in Dioxus.toml or disable it with command line manually.
+   If you want to develop frontend independently either comment it out in Dioxus.toml or disable it with command line manually.
 1. Access localhost:8080/frontend
 1. profit.